 Given that lack of time is such a common barrier to exercise participation is why I developed our Xpress Workouts program.

-I recently read a study on the Gatorade Sports Science Institute (GSSI) website by Martin J. Gibala, PhD. on “High Intensity Interval Training (HIT): New Insights.”
-It reads,
+I recently read a study on the Gatorade Sports Science Institute (GSSI) website by Martin J. Gibala, PhD. on “High Intensity Interval Training (

 Click here to read the full report